dirkkrueger/senic-documentation/index.rst

 In the end we opted for building our own custom distribution using the well-established `yocto project <https://www.yoctoproject.org/>`_.
 This allows us to create a fine-tuned distribution without having to start from scratch and importantly we can still benefit from upstream mainline updates, be they security related, performance wise or new features.

-Also, reducing the amount of code on the system as well as the number of running processes significantly reduces the attack surface for malware -- we definitely want to do all we can to avoid the Senic Hub becoming part of the next botnet!
+Also, reducing the amount of code on the system as well as the number of running processes significantly reduces the attack surface for malware -- we definitely want to do all we can to avoid COVI and the Senic Hub becoming part of the next botnet!

 Programming Language: Python